geobeyond/loopback-connector-ogc/README.md

 The property value should be an array of objects that can be mapped to xml elements or xml strings.

-## Create a model from the SOAP data source
+## Create a model from the OGC data source

-**NOTE** The SOAP connector loads the WSDL document asynchronously.
+**NOTE** The OGC connector loads the getCapabilities document asynchronously.
 As a result, the data source won't be ready to create models until it's connected.
 The recommended way is to use an event handler for the 'connected' event.